-Requirement Response A summary of council's interests in the land, including: This information is also found in Background section of the Planning Proposal. - how and when the land was first acquired (e.g. was it dedicated, donated, provided as part of a subdivision for public open space or other purpose, or a developer contribution) Historically, Lot 2 DP 542707, and adjoining Lots 1 and 3, comprised of a former road known as Station Street.
+Requirement Response A summary of council's interests in the land, including: This information is also found in Background section of the Planning Proposal. how and when the land was first acquired (e.g. was it dedicated, donated, provided as part of a subdivision for public open space or other purpose, or a developer contribution) Historically, Lot 3 DP 542707, and adjoining Lots 1 and 2, comprised of a former road known as Station Street.
 Station Street was closed under the provisions of the Public Roads Act 1902-1968.
 Refer to Deposited Plan 36191, dated 12 July 1946 at Appendix 6.
 On 9 May 1969 under Section 20 of the Public Roads Act 1902-1968, the land known as Deposited Plan 36191 was vested in the Council of the City of Penrith.
 Refer to Crown Grant Volume 11048 Folio 49 at Appendix 7.
 The land was later subdivided into its current subdivision pattern, this being Lots 1, 2 and 3 in DP542707 (see Appendix 8).
 Title volume 11393 folios 198-200 were issued to the Council of the City of Penrith on 21 August 1970 (see Appendix 4).
-At its meeting of 6 June 1994, Council resolved to classify Lot 2 in DP 542707as Community Land.
-Refer to Council report and minutes at Appendix 9. if council does not own the land, the land owner's consent; Council is the land owner, refer to Certificate of Title at Appendix 4 . - the nature of any trusts, dedications etc; Nil.
+At its meeting of 6 June 1994, Council resolved to classify Lot 3 in DP 542707as Community Land.
+Refer to Council report and a submitted in the council report and a submi if council doop not over the land the land and minutes at Appendix 9 if council does not own the land, the land owner's consent; Council is the land owner, refer to Certificate of Title at Appendix 4 . - the nature of any trusts, dedications etc; Nil.